sonti-roy/Traffic-volume-prediction/README.md

 *The code is is avaiable in a python notebook **<u>model.ipynb</u>**.
 To view the code please click below*

 [*Click here*](https://github.com/sonti-roy/featureSelection_california_housing/blob/main/model.ipynb)

-## Roadmap

-1. *Feature engineering could be explored to further improve the model accuracy*
-2. *Hyperparameter Tuning*
-3. *Exploring Other Ways to Improve Model*

 ## Libraries